Best Oculus Quest 2 controller alternatives 2022

 Reasons to avoid

-If you've played Star Wars Squadrons using your gaming PC and an Oculus Quest 2, you'll know that it's a little bit difficult to precisely maneuver your ship in space using a joystick.
-What better way to replicate the actual cockpit of a Star Wars space ship than to have your very own flight stick and thrust?
-A hands-on throttle-and-stick, or HOTAS, is a near-perfect way to make yourself not only feel like you're actually flying in the cockpit of a ship, but also have a far greater level of control over your movements.
+If you've played Star Wars Squadrons or VTOL VR using your gaming PC and an Oculus Quest 2, you'll know it's challenging to precisely maneuver your ship in space using a joystick on a controller.
+What better way to put yourself inside the cockpit of an X-Wing than to have your very own flight stick and thrust?
+A hands-on throttle-and-stick (or HOTAS) is the absolute best way to up the immersion of piloting and dogfighting games that also give a far greater level of control over your movements.

-Right now, no HOTAS can be paired directly with a Quest 2.
-There are no Quest 2 games that would support one at this time, anyway.
-That means, if you're going to pick up this HOTAS, you'll need to have it plugged into your gaming PC, where you'll be playing PC VR games with Quest 2.
+Right now, no HOTAS pairs directly with Quest 2.
+Thankfully there aren't any native Quest 2 games that would require one, so if you pick up this HOTAS, you'll need to have it plugged into your gaming PC, where you'll be playing PC VR games with Quest 2.

-The Thrustmaster T.16000M FCS HOTAS is a fantastic value for your money that separates the throttle from the stick, giving you a more ergonomic way of playing and customizing for your own setup.
-If you really want to go all-out, an upgraded version can be found on the Amazon page listing that includes separate pedals.
+The Thrustmaster T.16000M FCS HOTAS is a great value that separates the throttle from the stick, which allows for more ergonomic play.
+If you really want to go all-out, you can also grab an upgraded version on the Amazon page listing with separate pedals.

 Thrustmaster T-Flight Hotas X Flight Stick